kithmina-prasad/Live-Host-Discoverer/README.md

 | **`traceroute`**                                       | Analyze network path (useful for advanced debugging)                            |
 | **`figlet`**, **`lolcat`**, **`toilet`**               | Adds aesthetic banners and colorful output for better readability in terminal   |

-## <div align="left">⚠️ Ethical Usage Warning</div>

-NetScan Pro is designed for legitimate network administration, security assessment, and educational purposes.
-Always:

-- **Obtain proper authorization** before scanning any network
-- **Respect privacy** and data protection regulations
-- **Use responsibly** and follow local laws regarding network scanning

-Unauthorized scanning of networks may be illegal and unethical.

 ## <div align="left">🤝 Contributing</div>

-Contributions to NetScan Pro are welcome!
+Contributions to Live host discoverer are welcome!
 If you'd like to help improve this tool:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)